huggingface/blog/README.md

 ## More Assistance

+You can use the [community blog editor](https://huggingface.co/new-blog) which has a preview function.

 Feel free to check out this [assistant space](https://huggingface.co/spaces/derek-thomas/hugging-face-blog-assistant) to help with rending some of the tricky markdown like:
 - Inserting caption figures with image tables
 - Tip formatting
 - Inserting clickable references

-Do Give it a like if it was helpful.
+Do give it a like if it was helpful.

-Also you can use the [community blog editor](https://huggingface.co/new-blog) which has a preview function.